 Graph API for Office 365

-Cronofy has developed a new integration for connecting Office 365 calendars using Microsoft’s Graph API.
-This will replace Exchange Web Services (EWS) as our preferred integration mechanism in the future.
+Cronofy developed a new integration for connecting Office 365 calendars using Microsoft’s Graph API which was first made available in November 2021.

 Microsoft’s Graph API provides two key benefits: